State of Climate Change Programs Across the US

 The USA is like a great big franchise.
 The states are the franchisees and the Federal Government is the franchisor.
 In return for their participation, the states (aka Franchisees) get to pick and choose from a menu of services.
 Some states take The Franchise exactly as it is, and some tweak things to accommodate their citizenry.

 The US EPA (aka Franchisor) recently began to relax the requirements for the Franchisees.
-So many of them have begun to set their own policies in place.
+So many of them have begun to set their own policies in place for environmental sustainability and decreasing their environmental footprint.
 Specific legislation is in place in six states, and more than 30 states have some type of regulatory action that affects every HVAC/R owner, installer & servicer in the US.

 The struggle between state or federal strength has been waged since the founding of the country (see the play “Hamilton”).
 As a matter of fact the Supremacy Clause is the cornerstone of the whole American political structure.
 The “doctrine of preemption” originates from the Supremacy Clause of Article 6 of the U.S. Constitution.
 This Doctrine states that any federal law, even if it is only a regulation from a federal agency, supersedes any conflicting state law, even if that law is part of the state’s constitution.
 In essence, it is a conflict-of-laws rule specifying that certain federal acts take priority over any state acts that conflict with federal law.